hwangbro/RedTournament/restream_guide.md

 - If a runner forfeits, switch scenes to one of the 1/2, 1/3, or 2/3 scenes depending on which runner is the one that forfeited.

 ## Race Finish
-- As the runner finishes a run, do your best to time the NodeCG runner "Stop" button with their actual finish time so it updates properly in the feed.
+- As the runner finishes a run, do your best to time the NodeCG runner "Stop" button with their OBS feed and HoF transition
 - If the runner wants to join for comments, unmute/undeafen them and have them move into the commentary channel.
 Adjust their audio levels as needed.
 - Make sure their feed is muted and unmute the next runner still in the race.
 - Once everyone is finished and the commentators/runners are done talking, have them close out and click "stop streaming" and "stop recording"